Vancouver – Blusson Spinal Cord Centre

 With over two decades of medical practice and research, he has developed a specific knowledge in clinical biophotonics with a unique integrated transitional bedside-to-bench and bench-to-bedside approach.
 His current research is focused on the design and development of transcutaneous and implantable biosensors and interventions for continuous monitoring of skeletal muscles, the spinal cord, free tissue flaps, and internal organ hemodynamics, metabolism and function.

-Dr. Shadgan is a senior member, an instructor, and a conference chair at the International Society for Optics and Photonics (SPIE).
+Dr. Shadgan is a fellow, an instructor, and a conference chair at the International Society for Optics and Photonics (SPIE).
 He is an advocator of multidisciplinary networking and collaborations between biomedical engineering and clinical scientists for innovative and applied technology development in medicine.

 As an Olympic sports physician, leading Medical & Anti-Doping Commission of the International Olympic-Styles Wrestling (UWW), Dr. Shadgan has been serving elite athletes at world championships and Olympic Games since 2002.
 He is currently involved in the special preparation of the 2021 Tokyo Olympic Games under the COVID-19 situation.
 Dr. Shadgan is also actively working on designing and developing novel wearable biosensors and their applications in sports and exercise medicine.